 In order to become a Personal Protection Instructor, you must first become a Pistol Instructor.
 Personal Protection Inside the Home would be next.
 Then Personal Protection Outside the Home.

-Please note that a minimum of four people must register in order for an instructor class to hold.
+Please note that the NRA requires a minimum of four people be registered in order for an instructor class to hold.
 Registration ends 72 hours before the class starts.
+(As of late 2020, the exceptions are the reloading courses.)

 We can run classes consecutively to save you time, money, & gas if at least four people sign up for each of the Instructor classes.